navillasa/storj-miniproxy/README.md

 # storj-miniproxy

 This app is a mini "gateway" to the Storj library built using libstorj and node-libstorj.

-Working on setting up basic functionalities such as:
+Functionalities:
-  * Listing the user's buckets
+  * Listing current bridge user's buckets
-  * Adding/removing buckets
+  * Adding and removing buckets
-  * Uploading/downloading/removing files from a bucket
+  * Uploading, downloading, and removing files from a bucket

 ## Sections
 * [Connecting to a Bridge Server](#connecting-to-a-bridge-server)